BipronathSaha99/Glozzom/README.md

 <feat> *Glozzom Website Theme Design*

- Glozzom project is a website design projects which is done by HTML, CSS, BOOTSTRAP ,JS.
+ _Glozzom_ project is a website design project which is done by HTML, CSS, BOOTSTRAP ,JS.

   <hr/>